Bruce Geller: Career

 While producing Rawhide, he developed the idea for a new "cloak-and-dagger" series, Mission: Impossible.
 In 1966, Geller created, wrote, produced, and directed Mission: Impossible, the accomplishment for which he is best remembered.
 The show ran on CBS from 1966 to 1973 and earned him an Emmy Award in 1966 as producer plus another for Outstanding Writing Achievement in Drama.
 During the early seasons, a photograph of Geller was included in the dossier of Impossible Missions Force (IMF) agents that IMF leaders Briggs and Phelps perused each week and was often visible on screen (such as in the episodes "Memory", "Operation Rogosh" and "Operation - Heart").
 The series was revived in 1988 and aired until 1990 on ABC.

 Geller also wrote, produced, and directed for the series Mannix (1967–1975), which was twice nominated for an Emmy Award.
 In 1973, he made his only venture into feature films, producing and directing Harry in Your Pocket starring James Coburn and Walter Pidgeon.

 Death

-A flying enthusiast, Bruce Geller died when the Cessna Skymaster he was piloting ran into fog and crashed into Buena Vista Canyon near Santa Barbara, California.
-He is interred in Mount Sinai Memorial Park Cemetery in Los Angeles.
+A flying enthusiast, Bruce Geller died on May 21, 1978 when the Cessna Skymaster he was piloting ran into fog and crashed into Buena Vista Canyon near Santa Barbara, California.
+He is interred in the Jewish Mount Sinai Memorial Park Cemetery in Los Angeles.